What is the best way to pay for college?

 College costs cannot be underestimated as more and more graduates are struggling to pay off their student debt.
 Education planning will help ensure that your children or grandchildren will have the funds available to pay for higher education expenses.

-There are several options when considering education plan including 529 Plans, Coverdell Education Savings Account, and gifting.
+There are several options when considering education plans including 529 Plans, Coverdell Education Savings Accounts, and gifting.
 Sound Financial Planning, Inc can help you sort out which option works best for your family.

 Let us help you determine the most effective way to finance your children's or grandchildren's education.